szabgab/perlmaven.com/sites/en/pages/pinto-tutorial.md

 All CPAN-like repositories have an index which maps the latest version of each module to the archive that contains it.
 Usually, there is only one index per repository.
 But in a Pinto repository, there can be many indexes.
-Each of these indexes is called a <b>"stack"</b>.
+Each of these indexes is called a **"stack"**.
 This allows you to create different stacks of dependencies within a single repository.
 So you could have a "development" stack and a "production" stack, or a "perl-5.8" stack and a "perl-5.16" stack.